josanch/Invoizr-Tech-Exam/server/README.md

 2. Navigate to the `server` directory.
 3. Run `npm install` to install dependencies.
 4. From the root of the project folder, run `docker-compose up -d` to start the database.
-5. Run `npx prisma migrate init` to initialize the database.
+5. From the server folder, run `npx prisma migrate init` to initialize the database.
-6. Run `npm run db:seeduser` to seed user data.
+6. In server folder run `npm run db:seeduser` to seed user data.
-7. Run `npm run db:seedInvoices` to seed invoice data.
+7. In server folder run `npm run db:seedInvoices` to seed invoice data.
 8. Start the server with `npm run start:dev`.